 The Wen is a step up from the DS4000S.
 It costs around a hundred dollars more but has a significant increase in power, a set of wheels and a handle, extra safety and environmental features, and digital monitors for oil levels and other metrics.

-The handle and wheels on the Wen are crucial, because the unit is about 100 pounds and has a steel frame that makes it a little more bulky.
+The handle and wheels on the Wen are crucial because the unit is about 100 pounds and has a steel frame that makes it a little bulkier.
 The biggest performance concern is having a pull start rather than a button.
 Other than that, it gets about 11 hours on a tank of gas at a high wattage level and has enough safety and environmental standards to be sold in California, which is not common.

-The Briggs and Stratton P2200 is the smallest generator on this list.
+The Briggs and Stratton P2200 is the smallest best generator for RV on this list.
 It only outputs 2200 watts and weighs 50 pounds, about half of most of these other options.
 It is meant for small, one-person trips or as a portable choice for times when space is cramped.

 Champion Power Equipment 76533 3800 Watt Dual Fuel RV Ready Portable Generator with Electric Start– Best Propane Generator for rv

 Champion’s 76533 is a different take on the RV generator because it can use propane as well as gas.
 It has a decently high wattage and electric start, with a 20lb propane tank capacity that gives it 10.5 hours of running as an alternative to a gas tank that delivers 9 hours of power.

 As with other Champion models, the 76533 is on the upper end of the market as far as features go.
 The electric start is especially nice, and the wheels are well-built.
 The unit is durable and easy to use.
 It comes with a standard outlet selection and does not include USB.

 Coleman CG3500i 3500W Inverter Generator– Best Small Portable Generator for rv